-As a contracted provider with Banner Medicare Advantage who provides health care services to Part C Medicare Advantage (MA) or Part D Prescription Drug Plan (PDP) enrollees on behalf of Banner Medicare Advantage, you are required to provide General Compliance and FWA training to your employees (including temporary employees and volunteers) and to all downstream entities within 90 days of contract with Banner Medicare Advantage.
+As a contracted provider with Banner Medicare Advantage who provides health care services to Medicare Advantage (MAPD) enrollees on behalf of Banner Medicare Advantage, you are required to provide General Compliance and FWA training to your employees (including temporary employees and volunteers) and to all downstream entities within 90 days of contract with Banner Medicare Advantage.
 All employees must complete the training within 90 days of hire and annually thereafter.